2i2c-org/docs/admin/howto/environment.md

 #### An in-depth guide

-To help you get started, we've created an [environment generation guide](https://github.com/2i2c-org/hub-user-image-template/blob/main/README.md) and a small template repository that will guide you through the process.
+To help you get started, we've created an [environment generation guide](hub-user-image-template-guide/how-to) and a small [template repository](https://github.com/2i2c-org/hub-user-image-template) that will guide you through the process.
-Go to the repository by clicking the button below, and follow the instructions in the README for next steps.
+You can go to the repository by clicking the button below.

 ```{button-link} https://github.com/2i2c-org/hub-user-image-template/blob/main/README.md
 :color: primary